 Why do we love Berlin?

 It’s hard to say exactly why we love Berlin so much.
 Yes, we love big cities.
 Yes, it has a wonderful public transportation system.
 Yes, it’s very flat and walkable and bikeable.
 Yes, we know a little bit (and we mean a really little bit) of German.
 But it’s not the prettiest of cities by any means.
 And German food isn’t the best.
 We think it’s more an overall feeling we get when we’re here.
 Everyone and everything just feels very relaxed.
-Which is interesting and cool for such a big city.
-Maybe it’s because you can drink on the street. 🙂 In any case, just walking around this place makes us very happy.
+Which is unique for such a big city.
+Maybe it’s because you can drink on the street.
+In any case, just walking around this place makes us very happy.

 We did the typical sightseeing walk around Mitte (with our friend Jess who came to visit!) to see…

 Memorial to the Murdered Jews of Europe